In the Hands -- Paul Cantrell's piano music podcast and blog

 Brahms Waltz Op 39 No 15

 At the New Year’s Eve party my family has been attending for the last … oh, at least 20 years, we have a tradition of doing waltzes.
 By “doing,” I don’t much mean dancing — sadly, only a few brave souls do that — but playing them, since it’s a musical crowd and it’s easy to form a pickup group.
 (It’s another instance of the sort of informal playing together, not playing for, that I wrote about in Comparing Notes.)
-Waltzes for the new year are a tradition our hosts imported from Austria, and one I’m now importing from their party to my weblog.
+Waltzes for the new year are a tradition our hosts imported from Austria, and one I’m now importing from their party to my blog.

 OK, you caught me, I already posted one recording for the new year.
 So now I’ve posted two!